 The patented technology addresses this challenge.
 When provided with a location, a centralized dispatching system provides a set of suggested locations corresponding to locations that an autonomous vehicle can pick up a passenger (pickup location) or locations where the vehicle can wait for an additional passenger, stop and wait for a passenger to perform some task and return to the vehicle, or for the vehicle to drop off a passenger (destination location).
 These suggested locations may include those provided by the user and convenient nearby locations.
 Therefore, the patented technology increases the availability, safety, and usefulness of the services of autonomous vehicles.

 Google maps will provide detailed map information to the centralized dispatching system such that it can provide a set of suggested locations.
-The detailed map information includes information about roads, buildings, elevations, fire hydrants, construction zones, real time traffic conditions, etc. from various sources such as governmental institutions, paid informational services, manually entered information, information gathered and provided in real time by autonomous vehicles, etc. The detailed map information also includes information identifying predetermined locations where an autonomous vehicle can stop to pick up or drop off a passenger.
+The detailed map information includes information about roads, buildings, elevations, fire hydrants, construction zones, real time traffic conditions (like shared between the latest radar detectors), etc. from various sources such as governmental institutions, paid informational services, manually entered information, information gathered and provided in real time by autonomous vehicles, etc. The detailed map information also includes information identifying predetermined locations where an autonomous vehicle can stop to pick up or drop off a passenger.
 These predetermined locations include reasonable locations where a vehicle could stop selected manually or through some analysis of the characteristics of each location.

 Publication number: US 20160370194